BenSimmers/create-vite-bootstrapper/README.md

 # create-vite-bootstrapper

 This is a simple script to create a vite project with the following features:

+If you want to create a frontend project with the following features, you can choose from the front end template with the following features:
 - TypeScript for type safety and modern JavaScript features
 - ESLint for linting
 - Prettier for code formatting